po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/24-Stu_Subdoc-Population/README.md

 1. Navigate to `Unsolved/` in your command line window

-2. Run `npm run seed` to populate our example database
+2. Run `npm run seed` to populate an example database

 3. Run `npm start` to attempt to query the database